 In the NSI Connection Service there are two mechanisms used to formalize the abstractions of a “connection”.
 First is a “Service Definition”.

+The concept of Service Definitions is introduced to allow operators to readily define their own sub-set of service types.
 The Service Definition formally describes each aspect of a service.
 Each aspect is denoted by a “Parameter” and each Parameter is assigned a specific and bounded set, or range, of values.
 For instance, an “Ethernet Transport Service” might define a Parameter called “Capacity” that defines a range of allowable service capacities between 1 Mbps and 10 Gbps.
 This is a very important formalization of the Service offering and so is included here as part of the NSI Architecture.
 The Service Definition has its roots and most immediate application in definition of the NSI Connection Service offering(s), and for NSI v1.0 that is the sole purpose for which the Service Definition is adopted.
 (Note that the notion of formal service specifications is still a widely researched topic with new application to emerging network services from Connections to Topology to Monitoring.
 Further exploration and refinement of this helpful concept within the NSI Architecture will be a continuing effort in NSI futures.)

 The second item that gets abstract in this document is the service instance itself.
 The service defines the full set of capabilities that are offered to requesters.
 The service instance defines one specific instance of the service.
 Put another way, the service instance is the object or capability that is delivered to the user in fulfillment of a service request.
 As an example, a service instance for a connection service is a particular connection.
 A service instance for a topology request might be a snapshot of the local topology database.
 The nature of a service and a service instance is specific to the function the service is intended to perform.